 1. It’s the best CPD you can get if you’re teaching an examination course.
 Particularly if you get a face to face standardisation meeting.
 Given that direct CPD from exam boards is reduced following the 2011 scandal, this may be your main chance to get into the head of senior examiners and understand how they think and mark.
 This will improve your work in assessing your students the following year.
 You will become the departmental expert on that course.

 2. You will be paid.
 It’s not the main reason to do it but important nonetheless.
 As a result of examiner shortages – which I have written on previously – the fees have been increased in some subject areas.
 It’s not a fortune but there has been the odd year when my exam board money has been the difference between having a holiday or not, or being able to keep a car on the road.

 3. One thing leads to another.
 You never know where it will lead.
 From my initial exam board work came opportunities to be a team leader, a principal examiner and involvement in writing and revising exam papers.
 I have been asked to co-write textbooks and to speak at student conferences.
 At a time when the staffing structure at college was largely static, this was a good way of building up my CV.

-As well as the advantages for you and your institution, there is also an argument from duty and responsibility.
+As well as the advantages for you and your institution, there is also an argument or appeal to our better natures.
 At a time when there is a shortage of examiners and in particular teacher examiners, the system (and our students who are in it) needs as many of us as possible to step forward and play our part.
 If you are able to why not put examination work on your CPD plan for this academic year?